Civic body starts roadwork, but with bad material

 This has not only revealed the civic body's shoddy work, but has also brought to light the fact that the materials used here cannot withstand the rain and should instead have been done during the summer months," said Mohan Das, infrastructure expert.

-On receiving end With the poor road conditions in the city and the ever-growing number of potholes, the traffic police claim that traffic management is a nightmare they face.
+With the poor road conditions in the city and the ever-growing number of potholes, the traffic police claim that traffic management is a nightmare they face.

 "If people cannot see where the road is, how will they move ahead?
 The roads were dug up and numerous potholes developed.